databio/geniml/docs/tutorials/tokenization.md

     print(f"{t.chr}:{t.start}-{t.end}")
 ```

-You can also get token id's for the tokens:
+You can also get token ids for the tokens:

 ```python
 from geniml.tokenization import GTokenizer # or any other tokenizer